-- He’s always ready and prepared to fight the cases of people who have lost their loved ones or suffered severe injuries due to the negligence at amusement park rides and premises.
+- He’s always ready and prepared to fight the cases of people who have lost their loved ones or suffered severe injuries due to negligence at amusement park rides and premises.

 One reason is that fatal accidents are quite uncommon, but it doesn’t mean that the injuries are rare too.
 There is no strict guideline for the operators of these rides.
-You won’t generally know about the accidents that are taking place at the amusement parks because the operators are bound by no law to report these matters to any higher authorities.
+You won’t generally know about the accidents taking place at the amusement parks because the operators are bound by no law to report these matters to any higher authorities.

 What Are Some Places at Parks That Are Highly Prone To Accidents?